drand/timevault/README.md

-# Postcrypt
+# ️Postcrypt ✉ 🪦

-A deadman's switch to encrypt your vulnerability reports or other compromising data to be decryptable at aset time in the future.
+A deadman's switch to encrypt your vulnerability reports or other compromising data to be decryptable at a set time in the future.
 Powered by [drand](https://drand.love).

 ## Prerequisites
 - node 16+